tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 **Important** For linear search, *it doesn't matter what order the elements in the list are*.
 Linear search works the same whether the values are in sorted order, or in a totally random order.
+All that matters is that the values being searched can be compared with `==`.

 ### The Reverse Linear Search Algorithm